 As a phlebotomist, venipuncture is one of the biggest parts of your job.
 Being able to find a usable vein quickly is important, and something you learn throughout training.
 Unfortunately, some veins are easier to see than others.

 Most of the time, the visibility of the vein depends on the patient.
 For example, the veins of a middle-aged man will likely be easier to find than that of a woman, unless she’s extremely active.
-The elderly, young children, and infants can also be difficult to draw from.
+Drawing blood from the elderly, young children, and infants can also be a challenge.
 Patients who are severely dehydrated can also make it difficult to find a vein.

 Finding difficult veins isn’t impossible, but it can require a few different methods to be put into place.
 First, remember where to look.
 The order of venipuncture sites is important to follow.
 You should draw in order of the following locations:

 - Median antecubital vein – Located on the arm in front of the elbow.